BurgundyIsAPublicEnemy/iGEMNotts2017/Software/ReadMe.md

 Raw Data Comparision, at the current state, is unstable.
 Please download the source code and manually change the code to support your own file directory.

 ```
-LINUX: To compile, in Terminal, navigate to directory with .java files and type: java read_gfp.java
+LINUX: To compile, in Terminal, navigate to directory with .java files and type: java read_data_compare.java
 ```
 ```
-LINUX: To run, in Terminal, navigate to directory with .class files and type: javac read_gfp
+LINUX: To run, in Terminal, navigate to directory with .class files and type: javac read_data_compare
 ```

 # Usage